27 NCAC 01D .1605 COMPUTATION OF CREDIT

 (b) Actual Instruction - Only actual education shall be included in computing the total hours of actual instruction.
 The following shall not be included:

 (3) business meetings;

 (4) speeches in connection with banquets or other events which are primarily social in nature;

 (5) question and answer sessions at a ratio in excess of 15 minutes per CLE hour and programs less than 30 minutes in length provided, however, that the limitation on question and answer sessions shall not limit the length of time that may be devoted to participatory CLE.

-(c) Teaching.
-As a contribution to professionalism, credit may be earned for teaching in an approved continuing legal education activity or a continuing paralegal education activity held in North Carolina and approved pursuant to Section .0200 of Subchapter G of these rules.
-Presentations accompanied by thorough, high quality, readable, and carefully prepared written materials will qualify for CLE credit on the basis of three hours of credit for each thirty minutes of presentation.
-Repeat presentations qualify for one-half of the credits available for the initial presentation.
+(c) Teaching - As a contribution to professionalism, credit may be earned for teaching in an approved continuing legal education program or a continuing paralegal education program held in North Carolina and approved pursuant to Section .0200 of Subchapter G of these rules.
+Programs accompanied by thorough, high quality, readable, and carefully prepared written materials will qualify for CLE credit on the basis of three hours of credit for each thirty minutes of presentation.
+Repeat programs qualify for one-half of the credits available for the initial program.
 For example, an initial presentation of 45 minutes would qualify for 4.5 hours of credit.

 (d) Teaching Law Courses